vorpalnet/blade/services/gateway/README.md

   the trunk's own **Contact IP** — so the *arrival interface identifies the trunk* (`matchesInterface`), with no `;vgw=` present.
 FSMAR routes the trunk INVITE to this app (match on `${localIP}`); the app checks the source against the trunk's `sourceHosts` and bridges the call onward.
-FSMAR then runs again on the second leg (`previousApp = gateway`) and routes it to whichever app answers — which never learns which carrier called.
+FSMAR then runs again on the second dialog (`previousApp = gateway`) and routes it to whichever app answers — which never learns which carrier called.
 - **Outbound** (BLADE → PSTN): **FSMAR owns the policy** — it picks the trunk (dial‑plan /
   conditions) and routes the INVITE to this app, naming the trunk in the **Route URI**